henter/yokubi/src/Section1/Part1/Lesson10.md

 There is a verb form that ends in て.
 This verb form is used in two main ways:

-- to chain actions or statements together
+- to chain actions or statements together;
-- to provide additional nuance to an action or statement
+- to provide additional nuance to an action or statement.

 The て form is made by replacing the past tense た with て.
 Keep in mind that this isn't some kind of secondary past tense.
 The て form does not encode any notion of “tense” in its form.
 It doesn’t tell us anything about the sentence being past or present.